 I have two Silpats I’ve used for years till they have a fine patina of baked on spatters (which don’t seem to affect the no-stick properties).
 I’ve recently switched to this one which is working fine at a significantly lower cost.

-Progressive International HGT-11 Folding Mandoline Slicer
+Progressive International HGT-20 Folding Mandoline Slicer

 Mandolines seem akin to the Veg-O-Matic® on the gimmick scale, yet they are found in professional kitchens because they do a good job of creating consistently thin slices and julienne sticks.
 Mandolines can also tend to be pretty expensive for what they do on a cost/benefit ratio so Burnt My Finders prefers to stick to the low end price wise.
 This is one of the best I’ve tried and also among the cheapest; the folding base provides a stable footprint so you’re much less apt to add your fingertips to the pile of sliced of slivered veggies.

 And here’s a finger saving tip, especially when working with carrots: don’t try to get down to the very last nubbin of your ingredient on the slicer because that’s when you are going to get hurt.
 Just put those little chunks aside for making a stock.
+Note: the one I used to recommend has been discontinued and the manufacturer says this is the current equivalent.